Sleep training for 3-4 year olds: How to, methods and tips

 Can you sleep train 3-4 year olds?

-Yes, you sure can!
+Yes, you can sleep train 3-4 year old children.
 Sleeping training older children can be quite different from sleep training infants, but it is certainly achievable.
 Preparation, setting boundaries, schedules, and routines are some of the ingredients needed when it comes to improving sleep.

 If you are patient and consistent with your approach, you and your family will be getting the sleep you need.
 How awesome is that?